XeanutsP/XeanutsP/README.md

+# XeanutsP

 ## Hi there 👋

+I just want something new to do with.

+# Current ongoing projects.

+## Saurus

+an future of profile website with spinning dinosaurs (missing dinosaur due to cage broken)

+## Insanity

+The mini API.
+Still empty progress due to small hardware issues
 <!--
 **XeanutsP/XeanutsP** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.